 Related: Income to buy a home in Portland

 Bottom line: Getting pre-approved for a mortgage loan is a great place to start.
 This will help you determine how much you can afford to buy in Portland, based on your loan amount.
 Pre-approval will help you narrow down your home search.
 It will also make you more competitive, as a home buyer.
 (Sellers will take your offer seriously if it’s supported with a pre-approval letter.)
 Please contact us if you’d like to get pre-approved for a loan.

-The average rate for a 30-year fixed mortgage loan has been steadily declining over 2019, according to Freddie Mac.
-The general consensus is that rates will stay low through the end of 2019, and into the start of 2020.
-The long-range forecast suggests a gradual rise in mortgage rates as we progress through 2019 and into 2020.
+The average rate for a 30-year fixed mortgage loan has been steadily declining over the past year, according to Freddie Mac.
+The general consensus is that rates will stay low through the end of 2021.
+The long-range forecast suggests that the rate will remain under 3.0% in 2021.

-Have questions?
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We currently lend in all of Washington, Oregon, Idaho and Colorado.
-We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
-Please contact us if you have mortgage-related questions.
-Last Updated:
+If you have questions about mortgages in Portland or are ready to apply for one, call Sammamish Mortgage.
+We are a local, family-owned company based in Bellevue, Washington.
+We currently lend in all of Washington, Oregon, Idaho, and Colorado and have been offering a wide variety of mortgage programs and tools with flexible qualification criteria since 1992.

 If you’re thinking of buying a home in Colorado but aren’t sure about how much to put down, this blog post will help you make that decision.

 There are several tips and suggestions that can help make buying a home in another state a breeze.